gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 Dr. Copper stirred vaguely in his bunk, rubbed his eyes with fumbling hand.
 He sat up slowly, blinked his eyes blurred with sleep and drugs, widened with an unutterable horror of drug-ridden nightmares.
 "Garry," he mumbled, "Garry — listen.
 Selfish — from hell they came, and hellish shellfish — I mean self — Do I?
 What do I mean?" he sank back in his bunk, and snored softly.

 McReady looked at him thoughtfully.
 "We'll know presently," he nodded slowly.
 "But selfish is what you mean all right.
 You may have thought of that, half-sleeping, dreaming there.
 I didn't stop to think what dreams you might be having.
 But that's all right.
 Selfish is the word.
 They must be, you see."
 He turned to the men in the cabin, tense, silent men staring with wolfish eyes each at his neighbor.
-Selfish, and as Dr. Copper said _every part is a whole_.
+"Selfish, and as Dr. Copper said _every part is a whole_.
 Every piece is self-sufficient, an animal in itself.

 "That, and one other thing, tell the story.
 There's nothing mysterious about blood; it's just as normal a body tissue as a piece of muscle, or a piece of liver.
 But it hasn't so much connective tissue, though it has millions, billions of lifecells."